state call to actioN

 HB 179 would ban the sale of vapor products in flavors other than tobacco.
 This bill has been amended (as of 05.17.23) to include an exemption for products that are authorized by FDA’s overly burdensome PMTA requirement.
 Moreover, the proposed flavor ban would effectively make the state of Louisiana an enforcement arm of the FDA without the requirement of thorough scientific review prior to taking action against manufacturers, retailers, and consumers.

 - Urge your lawmakers to oppose the flavor ban bill (HB 179) which would restrict your ability to use low-risk alternatives to smoking and send people back to smoking or to buy their vapor products from informal sources.
+(Mention how important you think it is that people have legal access to responsible retailers and how this bill would destroy many small businesses in Louisiana).

 - HB 179 would effectively make Louisiana an enforcement arm of the FDA’s flawed, overly burdensom PMTA requirement which ultimately protects sales of undesireable vapor products and cigarettes.
 Make no mistake, this bill is being promoted by incumbent cigarette makers and PMTA grantees.